-The dentists described to us the procedures they used to improve the outcomes for patients with gum disease.
-This involved providing patients preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition
+The dentists and the dental hygienist described to us the procedures they used to improve the outcomes for patients with gum disease.
+This involved providing patients preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition.